Suraj-22-12/MedVault_project/README.md

 # 💊 MedVault – Medical Record App

 **MedVault** is a modern, responsive web application designed to manage medical records and appointments securely and intuitively.
-Built with a dark-mode-first theme aesthetics, MedVault provides users with a seamless, elegant healthcare experience online.
+Built with a dark-mode-first aesthetic, MedVault provides users with a seamless, elegant healthcare experience online.

 ---